 - Airborne Sound

 - Impact Sound

 Impact Sound is the sound signals that are very normal and also through multiple sources and methods.
-These type of impact sound signals are low to medium frequency and not very consistent.
+These types of impact sound signals are low to the medium frequency and not very consistent.
 The other name for Impact sound signal is called Structure-Borne Sound or Noise.

 There is a different solution for a different type of sound source.

 If you are getting most of the sound or noise by airborne then you really need to concentrate on eliminating that.
 The airborne sound is really easy to block.
-All you need to do is install some acoustic foam panel, like the ones that are used in professional studios.
+All you need to do is install some best acoustic foam panels, like the ones that are used in professional studios.

 This is a straight forward tip.
 You can install a Soundproof Curtain or Drape in on the window to soundproof the room.